-We are currently seeking a new president and board members!
+We are currently seeking a new President and Board Members!

 My love for the natural world and the night sky comes from having a science teacher for a dad.
 My dad was an Earth Science, Geology and Astronomy teacher and an amateur photographer so of course he took pictures of night sky objects as well as geological subjects and the natural world.
 Not to mention us family members!